swiftlang/swift/docs/LibraryEvolution.rst

 add to declarations when releasing a new version of a library.
-In most cases, clients can only take advantage of the attributes when using the new release of the library, and therefore the attributes also need to record the version in which they were introduced.
-If the version is omitted, it is assumed to be the version of the declaration to which the attribute is attached.
+In most cases, clients can only take advantage of the attributes when using the new release of the library, and therefore the attributes also need to record the version in which they were introduced; these are called *versioned attributes.* If the version is omitted, it is assumed to be the version of the declaration to which the attribute is attached.

 The syntax for marking an entity as versioned has not yet been decided, but the rest of this document will use syntax #1 described below.